-On October 8th, Magento introduces the latest version- Magento Commerce 2.3.3 and Security-only patch 2.3.2-p1 in this upgrade session.
-Let’s look at how these new upgrades can make awesome changes for Magento 2 store owners.
+On October 8th, Magento introduces the latest version - Magento Commerce 2.3.3 and Security-only patch 2.3.2-p1 in this upgrade session.
+Let’s look at how these new upgrades on the Magento marketplace extension can make awesome changes for your owner's site.

 A summary of new changes in Magento 2.3.3

 - Security: Magento developer team works on fixing bugs, security exploits, in the platform.
 This update includes approximately a hundred reported fixes.
 Additionally, Magento incorporated changes to the native payment solutions in order to legalize online transactions for European countries.

 - Performance: This new version enhances loading time efficiency and provides a better overall shopping experience by displaying text while loading web-fonts in the background and hovering non-critical CSS items to the end of the loading queue.
 Performed enhancement helps the Google PageSpeed Insight score of Magento sites increase up to 5 points in some cases.